the1lab/1lab/src/Logic/Propositional/Classical/SAT.lagda.md

 behind this is as follows: if we see an clause that contains a single literal $P$ in our expression, then we know that $P$ must be true.
 Furthermore, any clause containing $P$ can be deleted, as we know it must be true!
-Even better, we can remove any occurance of $\neg P$ from our expression, as we know that $\neg P$ must be false.
+Even better, we can remove any occurrence of $\neg P$ from our expression, as we know that $\neg P$ must be false.
 This reduces the size of the search space considerably, and makes the problem a bit more tractable.